-We believe students must gain a basic knowledge to reach higher goals, as well as learn to be responsible and to practice integrity in their learning, actions, and attitudes, says Principal George Evensen.
+We believe students must gain a basic knowledge to reach higher goals, as well as learn to be responsible and to practice integrity in their learning, actions, and attitudes.

-Tucked inside Aiea is this small Pre-K to Grade 8 school with a big curriculum devoted to the life-long learning of the whole child in a changing world.
-Guided by the Lutheran Church’s educational emphasis, Our Savior strives for academic quality and individual student achievement.
+Tucked inside Aiea is our small Pre-K to Grade 8 school with a robust curriculum devoted to the life-long learning of the whole child in a changing world.
+Guided by the Lutheran Church’s educational emphasis, Our Savior strives for character and faith development, academic quality, and individual student achievement.

-Care and support for each other comes naturally in Our Savior’s ohana-style environment for students, teachers and staff.
-Its school-wide integrated Core Knowledge curriculum and the Spalding Phonics, Saxon Math, and Shurley Grammar in grades K-8 have helped students consistently place in the national SAT-10’s top quartile.
-Student interests develop through strong programs in music, Japanese, Spanish, computer instruction, and the core subjects.
+Care and support for each other comes naturally in Our Savior’s ohana (family-style) environment for students, teachers and staff.
+Its school-wide integrated Core Knowledge curriculum and the Spalding Phonics, Saxon Math, and Shurley Grammar in grades K-8 have helped students consistently place in the top quartile of the national Stanford-Achievement Test.
+Student interests develop through strong programs in music, Japanese and Spanish language, and computer instruction, with our core subjects.

-We search for ways to enrich the whole child with after school chess, Bible study, drama, hula (child & adult), Japanese, study, and confirmation clubs.
+We search for ways to enrich the whole child in our classes and with our after-school chess, Bible study, drama, music, hula (child & adult), Japanese, and study skills clubs.

 Promoting the Christian faith and life-long learning of the whole child in a changing world.